-You are a motivated leader from a transitional economy, developing or newly industrialized country.
+You are a motivated leader from a transitional economy or developing or newly industrialized country.
 You have a record of determination to advance positive growth and change in your country or region.
 You are looking for a career-building challenge.

 The Mid-Career Master in Public Administration Edward S. Mason Program (Mason Program) is the opportunity you’ve been looking for.